DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap3/README.md

 );
 ```

 Make sure that [React-Boostrap](https://react-bootstrap.github.io) dependencies are installed and configured.
-For the React-Bootstrap configuration details, check the React-Bootstrap's [Getting Started](https://react-bootstrap.github.io/getting-started.html) article.
+Check the React-Bootstrap's [Getting Started](https://react-bootstrap.github.io/getting-started.html) article for the React-Bootstrap configuration details.

 ## Getting started

-This package provides templates implementing Bootstrap 3 rendering for the React Grid UI plugins and the UI Plugins with injected templates as well.
+This package provides templates implementing Bootstrap 3 rendering for the React Grid UI plugins with and without injected templates.
 You can use these templates instead of the original React Grid repository ones.

 See [demos](https://devexpress.github.io/devextreme-reactive/react/grid/demos/) for more information.